MarcusVollmer/HRV/README.md

-# HRVTool v0.96
+# HRVTool v0.97
 ## Methods for analyzing Heart Rate Variability

 The present functions are made for Matlab R2015a.
 Errors may occur using older releases (at least R2014b required).
-Since v0.96 additional toolboxes are not required.
+Since v0.96 additional toolboxes are not required to run the basic analysis.

 **HRV.m** is a Matlab class containing function for analyzing HRV.
 **HRVTool.m** contains the code to start the GUI (Graphical User Interface) on Matlab.